What is acupuncture?

 How does acupuncture work?

-No one knows.
-Alright, I'm joking.
 No one knows how the ancient Chinese discovered that inserting needles into a special place on your foot could make your headache go away.
-But we do have a pretty good understanding of how acupuncture treatment affects the body physiologically, thanks to numerous animal studies, and things like functional MRIs which show precisely which regions of the brain are stimulated by certain acupuncture points.
-Acupuncture relieves pain by reducing local inflammation, increasing circulation, increasing feel-good chemicals like endorphins, and re-setting the brain's proprioception and nociception.
-For internal diseases, acupuncture stimulates the immune system, improves gut motility, regulates hormones, and calms the nervous system.
+But today doctors do have a pretty good understanding of how acupuncture treatment affects the body physiologically, thanks to numerous animal studies, and tests like functional MRIs which show precisely which regions of the brain are activated by certain acupuncture points on the body.

 Do I have to believe it will work?

 No!
-Of course, a positive expectation helps the efficacy of any treatment, even surgery, however acupuncture (like surgery) also works on animals.
+Of course, a positive expectation increases the effect of any treatment, even surgery, however acupuncture (like surgery) also works on animals.
 Numerous laboratory studies bear this out.
 You can also ask one of the thousands of people who take their arthritic pets for acupuncture treatment each year!
 The physiological effects of acupuncture are real.

 Does acupuncture hurt?